Naludrag/AIT/Labo2/Lab02.md

 sent 16,275 bytes  received 3,753 bytes  635.81 bytes/sec
 total size is 11,638,944  speedup is 581.13
 ```

+In this case we can see that the files that were changed are added to the backup.

+<div style="page-break-after: always;"></div>

 3. Optional: Using a network monitoring tool on your local Linux machine like `bmon` observe how much network traffic `rsync` is causing.